ephos/The_Present_and_Future_of_PowerShell_Core/README.md

 # Run the install
 .\install-sshd.ps1

-# Note, the services install stopped, more important not that in this method the are registered to the location you epxanded the archive to.
+# Note, the services install stopped, more important not that in this method the are registered to the location you expanded the archive to.
 Get-Service -Name ssh* | Select-Object -Property Status,Name,DisplayName,BinaryPathName

 # We need to setup an ssh Subsystem, but before we do, one very important note.